pconrad-flask/hello-heroku/README.md

 * Under deploy, select Github, and connect the heroku app to the repo
 * Click button to `Enable Automatic Deploys`
 * Click button to `Deploy Branch` deploying the master branch
-* Watch under `Activity` as it loads the application
+* Watch under `Activity` and then click `view build progress` to watch the log as it loads the application
 * Click the `Open` button to open the application's page